 I love Worcester for its picturesque beauty, the cultural and historical background and the places that inspire.
 I felt at home the moment I arrived here and it still remains my home even after I graduated.
 I would go back to Uni anytime if I could!
 It was a life-changing experience that I will be forever grateful for.

-My name is Vojtech (hard to pronounce- you can me Vojta) and I have joined the International Recruitment team as a part of my placement year at the University of Worcester.
-I am in charge of marketing for our department, and I’m also helping with the international enquiries from all over the world.
-As I am an international student myself, studying International Business Management at the University of Worcester, it is pleasure to help you all to fulfil your dream of joining our awesome university.
-My goal is to increase the interest of potential students to study with us while using Social Media, Digital Marketing and Worcester Swans.
+My name is Karolina and I have joined the International Recruitment team as a part of my placement year at the University of Worcester.
+As I am an international student myself, studying Business, Human Research Management and Public Relations at the University of Worcester, it is pleasure to help you all to fulfil your dream of joining our awesome university.
+My goal is to increase the interest of potential students to study with us while using Social Media and Digital Marketing.

 I have always enjoyed travelling and learning about new cultures.
 During my studies in Helsinki Upper Secondary School of Visual Arts (Finland) I did an exchange year in Saronno (Italy) and later on I moved to Worcester to study my Bachelor’s in Art and Design at the University of Worcester.
 After graduating I completed an internship in Shanghai (China) and then worked in commercial recruitment.
 I joined the International Recruitment Office in March 2018.
 I really enjoy the international aspect and promoting a university that I am very fond of.